Fatty Liver Treatment – 5 Things You Should Do Right Now To Stop Fatty Infiltration Of The Liver

 1.)
 Lose Weight

 Your biggest ally in warding off fatty liver disease is to lose weight through a combination of diet and exercise.
 But you have to lose weight in the right way.
 Dorothy Spencer’s, Fatty Liver Diet Guide can help you every step of the way by providing you with fatty liver diet plans and fatty liver diet guidelines to follow.

 Rapid weight loss is not recommended as it can actually shock the body into starvation mode which leads to even greater fat storage.
 Slowly losing just 10% of your body weight (30 pounds if you currently weigh 300 pounds) can greatly improve fatty liver and is the weight loss target set by the American Gastroenterological Association.

 As further proof to the effectiveness of losing weight in improving liver function and warding off fatty liver disease, a study published by the journal, Hepatology, found participants who lost at least 5% of their body weight saw significant reductions in liver fat and were less insulin resistant than those who didn’t.
 Those who lost at least 9% saw existing liver damage actually reverse.

 Scientific evidence continues to pile up which suggests fatty liver disease can be improved by losing weight and exercising on a regular basis.
 A couple of excellent programs exist that can help you reach your weight loss goals.
-These are The Diet Solution and The 31 Day Fat Loss Cure that focuses more specifically on losing belly fat which is a common problem for most fatty liver patients.
+These are The Fat Loss Factor and Paleo Burn that focuses more specifically on losing belly fat which is a common problem for most fatty liver patients.